dionjwa/flambe-nodejs/README.md

 Then open a browser to http://localhost:7000

 The canvas element detects mouse events and sends them back to the node client process.

+## flambe-cocos2d-x

+Why?

+* Cocos2d-x is a highly performant cross-platform 2D game engine.
+* Via the Javascript bindings, you can write haxe code and have it loaded
+* Dynamic reloading of code (without recompilation).